camille-004/my-interview-prep/ml_interview.md

 ## Provide a mathematical intuition for logistic regression.

-Logistic regression can be seen as a transformation from linear regression using the logistic function , also known as the sigmoid function.
+Logistic regression can be seen as a transformation from linear regression using the logistic function, also known as the sigmoid function.

 $$
 S(x) = \frac{1}{1 + e^{-x}}